-The EIS should assess impacts on any port caused by the import or export of materials or products.
+The EIS should assess impacts on any port caused by the import of construction materials or equipment .
 Matters to be assessed should include the need for:

-- new coastal works, such as berth construction or alteration, land reclamation, etc. - any dredging for shipping channels and swing basins - new or altered stockpile areas - new or altered, or increased use of existing, infrastructure to handle materials between ships and road or rail transport.
+- new coastal works, such as berth construction or alteration, land reclamation, etc - any dredging for shipping channels and swing basins - new or altered stockpile areas - new or altered, or increased use of existing, infrastructure to handle materials between ships and road or rail transport.